Access to Credit and Household Debt

 Medical Debt

 Medical debt refers to the share of people with a credit bureau record who have medical debt in collections.
-Texas has more people with medical debt in collections (19%) than the national rate (13%).
-Montgomery County has the highest share of debt holders with outstanding medical debt in the region (14%).
+Texas has more people with medical debt in collections (9%) than the national rate (5%).
+Harris Montgomery counties have the highest share of debt holders with outstanding medical debt in the region (6%).

-Texas saw a seven percentage point decrease in medical debt in collections between 2017 (26%) and 2022 (19%), but still remains slightly higher than the national average of 13%.
-Harris and Montgomery counties both saw a decrease of five percentage points, and both counties remain in line with the national percentage (13%).
+Texas saw a 17-percentage-point decrease in medical debt in collections between 2017 (26%) and 2023 (9%) but still remains slightly higher than the national average of 5%.
+Harris and Montgomery counties both saw a decrease of 12 and 13 percentage points, respectively, and both counties remain in line with the national percentage (5%).

 Student Loan Debt

 Student loan debt refers to the share of people with any student loan debt who are in default/debt in collections.
-About 9% of people in Texas and 8% nationally are in this position, which is on par with regional rates.
+While total and medical debt in collections have shown a decline, the past year has seen an increase in the rate of residents who have student loan debt in collections.
+About 15% of people in Texas and the nation are in this position, which is on par with regional rates.

 The general downward trend in student loan defaults is largely due to the student debt loan relief implemented during the pandemic and extended through mid-2023.10 On March 13, 2020, the federal government granted forbearance on student loan payments toward eligible loans.
 Forbearance allows borrowers to pause or reduce debt payments during periods of hardship, without showing the loan delinquent on the credit report.11